kasia-omm/art-sea/README.md

 On main page when I clicked on Lets's party! button, it was opening page in a separate tab but with error 404: File not found as per image below.
 I fixed it by correcting href link as services.html page name changed from Capital letter to small letter.

 # Deployment

+Before deployment may happen, the website is designed in GitHub and GitPod.
+The following stepse were taken for building ArtSea website:

+**To create a GitHub repository follow the steps:**

+Step 1: Log in to GitHub<br>
+Step 2: Use template provided by Code Institute by clicking on the link provided [CI Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)<br>
+Step 3: Click on use this template<br>
+Step 4: Create a repository name and add description for the website (name must be unique)<br>
+Step 5: Click create repository from template<br>
+Step 6: Click on GitPod to create a Workspace for your repoitory

+**To open workspace in GitPod follow the steps:**

+Step 1: Log in to GitPod<br>
+Step 2: Click on your icon and navigate to Workspaces Step 3: Click on the Workspace you want to work on (inactive workspaces are deleted after 14 days, however if you pushed your code to GitHub, you will be able to open the Workspace again)<br>
+Step 4: Make any required changes to your code and git add . git commit and git push as you go<br>

+**To deploy website on GitHub Pages follow the steps:**

+Step 1: Log in to GitHub<br>
+Step 2: Open list of your repositories<br>
+Step 3: Click on the repository you would like to deploy<br>
+Step 4: Click on Settings<br>
+Step 5: Navigate to Pages section<br>
+Step 6: Choose Branch from dropdown list - Main<br>
+Step 7: Click Save<br>

+Deployment may take a longer than expected.
+You can refresh the page and when a link with "Your site is live" appears, click on it to view your live website.
+Please note that some websites make take longer to take a full effect of your styling.
+Please keep refreshing until you reach the desired outcome.
+If there are differences between you repository in GitPod and deployed website, it would be recommended to check for differences in the code between the two repositories.<br>

+Once the website is depoloyed, if there are any other changes to be made, commands git add. git commit -m and git push must be run in GitPod to view the required changes.

 # Citation of All sources
 Images Photo by <a href="https://unsplash.com/@pawel_czerwinski?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Pawel Czerwinski</a> on <a href="https://unsplash.com/s/photos/wave-art?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>